Aryannn17/Weather-Updates/README.md

    <li>Minimun and Maximun temprature of the day 🌡</li>
 </ul>
 <br>
-Language use in this app --> Html, CSS, JS
+Languages used in this app --> Html, CSS, JS